maelfabien/maelfabien.github.io/_pages/da_training.md

     image: "https://maelfabien.github.io/assets/images/wolf.jpg"
 ---

+Before starting, read the introduction to this training:

+[What to expect from this training?](https://maelfabien.github.io/da_tuto/daexpect) : What will you understand?
+What will you achieve?
+How does the training work?

 ## Course 1: Introduction to Python

 [Understanding computer components](https://maelfabien.github.io/bigdata/comp_components/) : Starting from the lowest level by understanding computer components.